Umgi: FEEDNOVA

-FEEDNOVA is a leading Ukrainian producer of high-protein feed additives.
+FEEDNOVA is a Ukrainian producer of high-protein feed additives.
 It is the first facility in Ukraine to accept and process raw materials from external suppliers, including agricultural enterprises.
 The company offers a full range of services, including the collection, transportation, preparation, and processing of animal by-products.
 FEEDNOVA is a joint investment project of Effective Investments Group in partnership with the Dutch company Mada Participations B.V. and the investment firm umgi.

 REGEN

-REGEN is an industrial company that delivers solutions for the utilization of off-gases and the generation of electric and thermal energy for industrial enterprises.
+REGEN is an industrial company that delivers practical advice for the utilization of off-gases and the generation of electric and thermal energy for industrial enterprises.
 It specializes in the development and implementation of cogeneration projects using various gas sources, including mine methane, coke oven gas, blast furnace gas, converter gas, associated petroleum gas, and landfill gas.
-Since its founding in 2018, REGEN has successfully converted nearly 3,000 tonnes of mine methane into electricity, contributing to more sustainable and energy-efficient industrial operations.

 Mining Portfolio

 VESCO

-VESCO is a leading group of companies specializing in the extraction and supply of ceramic raw materials.
+VESCO is a group of companies specializing in the extraction and supply of ceramic raw materials.
 It operates production facilities across Ukraine, Spain, Romania, Italy, Poland, and Serbia, with a total annual production capacity of up to 3.5 million tonnes.
 VESCO exports its products to over 10 countries, serving a diverse international client base in the ceramics industry.